digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 Map functions
 ~~~~~~~~~~~~~

 * ``MAP_EMPTY : ∀ α.
 'Map' α``

   Returns the empty map.

   [*Available since version 1.3*]

 * ``MAP_INSERT : ∀ α.
 'Text' → α → 'Map' α → 'Map' α``

   Inserts a new key and value in the map.
 If the key is already
   present in the map, the associated value is replaced with the
   supplied value.

   [*Available since version 1.3*]

 * ``MAP_LOOKUP : ∀ α.
 'Text' → 'Map' α → 'Optional' α``

   Lookups the value at a key in the map.

   [*Available since version 1.3*]

 * ``MAP_DELETE : ∀ α.
 'Text' → 'Map' α → 'Map' α``

   Deletes a key and its value from the map.
 When the key is not a
   member of the map, the original map is returned.

   [*Available since version 1.3*]

 * ``MAP_LIST : ∀ α.
 'Map' α → 'List' ⟨ key: 'Text', value: α  ⟩``

   Converts to a list of key/value pairs.
 The output list is guaranteed to be
   sorted according to the ordering of its keys.

   [*Available since version 1.3*]

 * ``MAP_SIZE : ∀ α.
 'Map' α → 'Int64'``

   Return the number of elements in the map.

   [*Available since version 1.3*]

 Conversions functions
 ~~~~~~~~~~~~~~~~~~~~~

 * ``INT64_TO_NUMERIC : ∀ (α : nat) .
 'Int64' → 'Numeric' α``

-  Returns a decimal representation of the integer.
-The scale of the output and the ouput is given by the type parameter `α`.
+  Returns a numeric representation of the integer.
+The scale of the output and the output is given by the type parameter `α`.
 Throws an error in case of overflow.

 * ``NUMERIC_TO_INT64 : ∀ (α : nat) .
 'Numeric' α → 'Int64'``

-  Returns the integral part of the given decimal -- in other words, rounds towards 0.
-The scale of the input and the ouput is given by the type parameter `α`.
+  Returns the integral part of the given numeric -- in other words, rounds towards 0.
+The scale of the input and the output is given by the type parameter `α`.
 Throws an error in case of overflow.

 * ``TIMESTAMP_TO_UNIX_MICROSECONDS : 'Timestamp' → 'Int64'``